COSC3020/fibonacci-invariants-j-halladay5/README.md

 your answer to this markdown file.

 Invariant:
-A good invarient for fib() that is true at the beginning of every recursive call is that fibNums has n correct calculated fibonacci numbers.
-At recursive call where n =2, fibNums is [0,1], two correct fibonacci numbers.
-It calculates the third number and adds it to the array.
-When it returns to the n=3 call, it now has 3 correct numbers.
-At each recursive call, the array has n calculated fibonacci numbers.
-At the end of each recursive call, it will have n+1 fibonacci values.
+A good invarient for fib() that is true at the beginning of every recursive call is that fibNums has n-1 fibonacci numbers.
+At recursive call where n = 2, fibNums has all the elements up to [n-1].
+The length of the array is n.
+So at n = 3, fibNums[n] has not been calculated yet, but fibNums[n-1] or fibNums[2] has.
+When the recursion finishes, fibNums will now have the fibonacci numbers up to n.
+The last element before it finishes and returns to the previous call, is fibNums[n].
+For example for n = 4, fibNums = [0,1,1,2]. fibNums[n-1] (fibNums[3]) is 2.
+The 4th index has not yet been calculated.